oicheryl/oicheryl.github.io/about.md

 Cheryl Hung is the founder and CEO of Cloud Native London ([http://cloudnativelon.com](http://cloudnativelon.com)), a strong, open, diverse developer community of 10k cloud, data and AI engineers.

-Previously a software engineer and manager at Google and Apple, Cheryl was VP at the Linux Foundation (CNCF) and Sr Director at Arm, driving new technology adoption into the developer ecosystem.
-She holds a Masters degree in Computer Science from the University of Cambridge.
+Previously, Cheryl was VP at the Linux Foundation (CNCF) and Sr Director at Arm, driving new technology adoption into the developer ecosystem.
+She was a software engineer and manager at Google and Apple, and holds a Masters degree in Computer Science from the University of Cambridge.

 # Contact me